 | The seeds of kogo (knit one give one) were planted in July 2004.
 It was a particularly cold winter in Melbourne and we decided to get friends and family to direct their knitting energy towards making scarves for people who were experiencing homelessness.
 That year we knitted 180 scarves (with our own wool) which were distributed by the Emerald Hill Mission to those in need.

 In 2009 as well as making scarves and beanies, we took on the task of making woollies and blankets for the Bushfire Survivors.
 We received many beautiful items and amongst these were lots of babies’ clothes.
-We decided to use some of these garments to put together with a selection of essential items eg nappies, toiletries, bibs, wipes etc to make up gift packs for disadvantaged mums.
+We decided to use some of these garments to put together to make up gift packs for disadvantaged mums.
 They have now become a permanent part of the project and we distribute over 500 of these gift packs anually.
 Many of these women would never have had anything new for their babies.
 As you can imagine, they have been really well received and much appreciated.

 In 2010, due to the continuing growth of the project as well as the economic conditions, we were no longer able to supply wool to our volunteer knitters and so we asked them to supply their own wool.
 The generosity of our knitters is such that the number of garments we received in 2010 was actually more than the previous year!

-In September 2012, we started a project of knitting toys to give as Xmas presents to children in need.
-We collected over 550 toys which were distributed through Impact for Women to children living in Women's refuges.
-We are now going to start this collection of toys from the beginning of the year so that we can do a wider distribution at Xmas time.
+In September 2012, we started a project of knitting toys to give as Christmas presents to children in need.
+We collected over 550 knitted toys which were distributed to children living in women's refuges.
+Last year we widened the Christmas project to accept all toys (not just knitted) and we were able to collect and distribute over 1200 gifts to children in women's refuges.